rvolden/C3POa/README.md

 ```bash
 pip3 install numpy
 ```

+For blat, there are a couple options.
+You can build from [source](https://users.soe.ucsc.edu/~kent/src/blatSrc35.zip) or you can get an [executable](http://hgdownload.soe.ucsc.edu/admin/exe/).
+Please follow the documentation in the blat readme for make instructions.

 ### Usage ###
 After resolving all of the dependencies, you can run C3POa with python.